scarpent/chesser/readme.md

 ## todo

+- preserve board size (during quiz session, at least, but good for variation view too)
+- import new lines (manage re-imports for different sets)
 - scrolling in mobile view
 - toggle show alt moves on board
   - holding down "a" will show them only while holding, then restore other paint or clear